Design options for the future doctorate

 This project delivered research-driven options for building the quality of the doctorate in Australia, as well as a suite of resources to inform institutions and candidates.
 The researchers engaged leaders in the field and extended prior institutional, national, scholarly, and international investigations into the doctorate as well as academic and professional work.
 It involved research and environmental reviews, proposals for policy and strategy, surveys and interviews, and consultation with Australian and institutional stakeholders.

-This 2015 OLT Strategic Innovation and Development project is led by The University of Melbourne in collaboration with Griffith University, James Cook University, La Trobe University, Macquarie University, Monash University, Queensland University of Technology, The University of Queensland, The University of Sydney, The University of Western Australia, and University of New South Wales,
+This 2015 OLT Strategic Innovation and Development project was led by The University of Melbourne in collaboration with Griffith University, James Cook University, La Trobe University, Macquarie University, Monash University, Queensland University of Technology, The University of Queensland, The University of Sydney, The University of Western Australia, and University of New South Wales.